-Every hour, there are up to three ICE trains available, which reach speed up to 300 kilometer per hour.
+Every hour, there are up to three Intercity Express (ICE) trains available, which reach speeds up to 300 kilometers per hour.
 The Eurocity (EC) train has more stops, but should be less expensive.
-Depending on whether you opt for direct train or a route where you have to change trains, tickets are between $60 and $80 (one way).
-Get tickets and reserve a seat (optional) on the website of the German Railway (in English), or buy your ticket at a ticket vending machine at the train station.
-The earlier you can buy tickets, the better deals you can find.
+Depending on the time of day you travel and whether you opt for a direct train or a route where you have to change trains, one-way tickets are between roughly $25 and $88.
+You can buy your tickets online or at the railway station.

 Besides being efficient, modern, and reliable, the train has another advantage: It will bring you right into the heart of Cologne, and the first thing you’ll see when you step out of Cologne’s Central Station is the grand Cologne Cathedral, one of Germany’s most famous landmarks.

-Base rates vary wildly depending on time of year, duration of rental, age of driver, destination and location of rental.
+Base rates vary wildly depending on the time of year, the duration of the rental, the age of the driver, destination, and location of rental.
 Shop around to find the best price.
-Note that charges usually do not include the 16% Value Added Tax (VAT), registration fee, or any airport fees (but do include the required third-party liability insurance).
-These additional fees may equal up to 25% of the daily rental.
+Note that charges usually do not include the 19 percent Value Added Tax (VAT), registration fee, or any airport fees (but do include the required third-party liability insurance).
+These additional fees may equal up to 25 percent of the daily rental.